-Dispersants approved for use in France
+Dispersants approved for use in France (list updated in October 2007)

-BIOREICO R93 COREXIT 9500 DASIC SLICKGONE NS DISPEREP 12 DISPER M DISPOLENE 36S DISPOLENE 38S EMULGAL C-100 FINASOL OSR 52 FINASOL OSR 61 FINASOL OSR 62 OD 4000 (PE 998) INIPOL IP 80 INIPOL IP 90 INIPOL IPC NEUTRALEX C NU CRU OCEANIA 1000 PETROTECH 25 RADIAGREEN OSD O.S.D-2B List updated in June 2005
+BIOREICO R93 COREXIT 9500 DASIC SLICKGONE NS DISPEREP 12 DISPER M DISPOLENE 36S EMULGAL C-100 FINASOL OSR 52 FINASOL OSR 61 FINASOL OSR 62 OD 4000 (PE 998) INIPOL IP 80 INIPOL IP 90 INIPOL IPC NEUTRALEX C NU CRU OCEANIA 1000 RADIAGREEN OSD O.S.D-2B

-France maintains dispersant stockpiles (around 1500t) in various depots along the country's seaboards: 300t for the Channel, 500t for the Atlantic Ocean, 450t for the Mediterranean Sea, and 5 x 50t in the overseas districts and territories.
-French dispersant stockpiles are owned by the French Navy, FOST in Marseilles and possibly by some harbours.
-The Navy stockpiles contain the following dispersants:

-DISPOLENE 36 S FINASOL OSR 52 FINASOL OSR 62 INIPOL IP 80 OCEANIA 1000 OD 4000
+France maintains dispersant stockpiles in various depots along the country's seaboards: 300 t for the Channel, 200 t for the Atlantic Ocean, 410 t for the Mediterranean Sea, and 5 x 50 t in the overseas districts and territories.
+French dispersant stockpiles are owned by the French Navy, FOST (Force Océanique Stratégique) in Marseilles and possibly by some harbours.
+The Navy stockpiles contain the following dispersants: DISPOLENE 36 S, FINASOL OSR 52, FINASOL OSR 62, INIPOL IP 80, OCEANIA 1000, GAMLEN OD 4000.

 The FOST stockpile contains the dispersant: INIPOL IP 90.
-Each batch of dispersant is checked periodically (4 years after being purchased and then every 2 years).
+Each batch of dispersant is checked periodically (five years after being purchased and then every two years).

 The French Navy has available resources of dispersant spraying equipment, upon which the Maritime Préfets rely (shipboard dispersant application equipment and helicopter spraying buckets).
 In some cases the resource to external spraying capability may also be considered, e.g. dispersant application equipment from OSRL and the MCA in the UK.
-France has 4 sea going pollution recovery vessels (ALCYON, AILETTE, CARANGUE and ARGONAUTE) specially equipped with pollution response equipment, including dispersant spraying arms.
+France has four sea-going pollution recovery vessels (Alcyon, Ailette, Mérou and Argonaute) specially equipped with pollution response equipment, including dispersant spraying arms.
 The French Navy owns other shipboard dispersant spraying sets which can equip other vessels of opportunity, such as training vessels and tug boats.

-Regarding aircraft dispersant application equipment, the French Navy owns three SOKAF 3000 helicopter buckets, each of 3m2 capacity, which are stored close to Brest (2) and Toulon (1).
-In addition, two helicopter buckets SIMPLEX type, are owned by oil companies close to Marseille in the stockpile of FOST (Force Océanique Stratégique).
+Regarding aircraft dispersant application equip-

+ment, the French Navy owns three SOKAF 3000 helicopter buckets, each of 3 m2 capacity, which are stored close to Brest (2) and Toulon (1).
+In addition, two helicopter buckets SIMPLEX type, are owned by oil companies close to Marseille in the stockpile of FOST.
 Aerial dispersant application is performed in France using National Navy Super Frelon heavy helicopters with the above mentioned SOKAF 3000 spraying systems.
 The helicopters can operate from improvised landing zones set on the coast line, as close as possible to the incident.
-French authorities are currently looking into having some arrangement with OSRL for the use of their C-130 Hercules/ADDS pack aircraft application system in the future, in order to improve France's aerial dispersant application capability.

-If necessary, aircraft dispersant application capability would be requested from neighbouring countries through regional co-operation agreements, for example British MCA aircraft would be requested through the Bonn Agreement.
+If necessary, aircraft dispersant application capability would be requested from neighbouring countries through regional cooperation agreements, for example British MCA aircraft would be requested through the Bonn Agreement.